 How Xobito detects a broken webhook

-Xobito’s background jobs check every hour whether events have been received.
-If your WABA has been silent for an unusually long time and we know messages should have come in, the Account page shows a yellow warning banner with a Retry webhook setup button.Retry the webhook setup
+If your WABA has been silent for an unusually long time and Xobito expects messages to be flowing, the Account page will surface a warning banner.Re-establish the webhook

 No — the Meta → Xobito webhook must point at Xobito.
 If it pointed somewhere else, Xobito couldn’t show you inbound messages or track campaign delivery.
 What you can do is configure outbound webhooks from Xobito to your own systems.
 Those forward relevant events from Xobito to any URL you specify — great for syncing WhatsApp conversations into your CRM, helpdesk, or data warehouse.
 See Developer → Webhooks.Security of inbound webhooks